Bible translations into Vietnamese: History

 Kinh Thánh Bản Dịch Mới (NVB) (New Vietnamese Bible): This version is published by the Vietnamese Bible Society.
 The NVB New Testament was translated from the Greek New Testament, Third Edition, United Bible Societies, 1983 edition.
 The NVB Old Testament was translated from the Biblia Hebraica Stutgatensia, 1983 Edition.
 Both were translated by a committee of nine Vietnamese theologians trained in Greek and Hebrew who were educated in both Vietnam and the United States of America and serve churches of different denominations.
 The translators worked under the principles, procedures and leadership of the United Bible Societies.
 The Wycliffe Translators provided training and technical support.
 The language is not archaic.
 It was first published in 2001 and, like the 1925/1934 version above, is also published by the Vietnamese Bible Society which sells it in Vietnam as the "New Version".

 The Revised Vietnamese Version Bible (RVV11): This translation, published by the United Bible Societies (UBS), was published in 2010.
 It is not a new translation, but is a revision of the traditional 1925/1934 version, done by a UBS translation team to translate from the more archaic Vietnamese language to a more current Vietnamese language.
 Unlike the NVB, below, it is not a Greek/Hebrew to Vietnamese translation.
 It is a Vietnamese to Vietnamese translation.

 On July 7, 2011, Jehovah's Witnesses released the New World Translation of the Christian Greek Scriptures in Vietnamese called Kinh Thánh—Bản dịch Thế Giới Mới (Ma-thi-ơ đến Khải huyền).
 This Bible was a translation of the Christian Greek Scriptures, as the New Testament is known, based on the English 1984 edition of the New World Translation of the Holy Scriptures which was released at the “Kingdom Increase” District Conventions of Jehovah's Witnesses on 1984 in the United States.

 On February 4, 2017, Jehovah's Witnesses released the complete Bible with Hebrew-Aramaic Scriptures, and revised translation of the Christian Greek Scriptures in Vietnamese, under the name Kinh Thánh—Bản dịch Thế Giới Mới (NWT).
 This Bible is based on the English 2013 revision of the New World Translation of the Holy Scriptures which was released at the 129th annual meeting of the Watch Tower Bible and Tract Society of Pennsylvania on October 5 and 6, 2013 in the Assembly Hall of Jehovah's Witnesses, Jersey City, New Jersey, U.S.A.
 This revised edition in Vietnamese includes the use of more modern and understandable language, clarified Biblical expression and appendices.

-Thánh Kinh: Bản Phổ thông™ (BPT) (Scriptures: Universal): This is another Vietnamese translation of the Bible.
+Thánh Kinh: Bản Phổ thông™ (BPT) (Vietnamese Easy-to-Read Version): This is another Vietnamese translation of the Bible.
 This is a simpler, “easy to read” version, which was published by Bible League International in 2013.